Whitney M. Young Jr. Award

 Honoring social responsibility in architecture

 Civil rights leader Whitney M. Young Jr. challenged architects to assume their professional responsibility to address pressing social issues.
-Named in his honor, The Whitney M. Young Jr. Award distinguishes an architect or architectural organization that embodies social responsibility and actively addresses a relevant issue, such as affordable housing, inclusiveness, or universal access.
+Named in his honor, the Whitney M. Young Jr. Award distinguishes an architect or architectural organization that embodies social responsibility and actively addresses a relevant issue, such as affordable housing, inclusiveness, or universal access.

 This social engagement isn’t restricted to architecture—it can be expressed in any area of the nominee’s life or work.